Chocolate and Cheese

-Chocolate and Cheese is the fourth studio album by the American rock band Ween, originally released by Elektra Records in 1994.
-It was the first Ween album to be recorded in a professional studio, in contrast to the crude four-track home recordings of The Pod and Pure Guava.
+Chocolate and Cheese is the fourth studio album by the American rock band Ween, first released on September 27, 1994, through Elektra Records.
+It was the first Ween album to be recorded in a professional studio, in contrast to the four-track home recordings of The Pod and Pure Guava.
 However, most of the instruments were still played by Dean and Gene Ween, including their drum machine.